bruceravel/demeter/documentation/Athena/import/multiple.rst

    Importing multiple data sets with the file selection dialog.

 Note that three files are highlighted in the file listing and that those three files are listed below in the :quoted:`File name` box.
-Another way of selecting multiple files is to click on a file in the listing then click on another file while holding down the Shift key.
+Another way of selecting multiple files is to click on a file in the listing then click on another file while holding down the :kbd:`Shift` key.
 When you do this, all files between the two you clicked on will be selected.

 When you click the OK button, all of the selected files will be imported.
 If all of the files are of the same type, :demeter:`athena`